-For an ordinary one-place predicate P and a context c, if for an entity $d, d \in [P]^c$ or $d \in [not P]^c$, then $d \in D(c)$.
+For an ordinary one-place predicate P and a context c, if for an entity d, $d \in [P]^c$ or $d \in [not P]^c$, then $d \in D(c)$.

 The Actuality Condition also concerns situations once situations are considered part of the domain of entities and potential arguments of predicates.
-The Actually Condition then applies to the noun case, requiring that its arguments (situations) be in the domain D_c of entities considered actual in the context c.
+The Actually Condition then applies to the noun case, requiring that its arguments (situations) be in the domain D(c) of entities considered actual in the context c.

-The Actuality Condition can be fulfilled also if the context is no longer that of the utterance, but shifted to that of a reported propositional attitude or epistemic state, due to the presence an attitude verb or modal expression.
-Such a context shift may even be triggered by an adjectival modifier of case (possible / improbable / unlikely / hypothetical case) (cf. Section4.2.).
+The Actuality Condition can be fulfilled also if the context is not that of the utterance, but that of a reported propositional attitude or epistemic state, due to the presence of an attitude verb or modal expression.
+Such a context shift may even be triggered by an adjectival modifier of case (possible / improbable / unlikely / hypothetical case) (cf. Section 4.2.).